Petersen House: Today

 Since 1933, the National Park Service has maintained Petersen House as a historical museum, recreating the scene at the time of Lincoln's death.
-The bed that Lincoln occupied and other items from the bedroom had been bought by Chicago collector Charles F. Gunther, and are now owned by and on display at the Chicago History Museum.
-However, replicas have taken their places.
+The bed that Lincoln occupied and other items from the bedroom were bought by Chicago collector Charles F. Gunther, and are now owned by and on display at the Chicago History Museum.
+Replicas have taken their places.
 The bloodstained pillow and pillowcases are the ones used by Lincoln.
 Also featured is a large tower of books about Lincoln.

 The house is administered by the National Park Service as part of the Ford's Theatre National Historic Site.
-Usually the house is open to visitors daily from 9:00 a.m. to 5:00 p.m.
-Admission is free, but requires a timed ticket.
+Usually, the house is open to visitors daily from 9:00 a.m. to 5:00 p.m.
+Admission is free but requires a timed ticket.